-The Track-way works, along with the Standing Ground were developed as part of the Continuum project.
+The Track-way works were developed as part of the Continuum project.

 As noted elsewhere, Continuum involved repeatedly visiting and photographing scenes in an investigation of place-learning.
 Of all the scenes I encountered it was this track-way that was the most frequent.
 Over 18 months I visited approximately once a month and made 16 images of the same scene.
-My aim was to intensify the process in the hope that new work and ideas would come to light.
+Since then I have revisited less frequently, roughly once a year.
+My aim was to intensify the process of compositing used in this project in the hope that new work and ideas would come to light.
 With each visit I became more familiar, in the end to the point of banality; I no longer felt that I was learning about the place, but working in an external studio space.

 This track-way was very recent in comparison with the above, but used for much the same purpose, to get across wet and boggy ground.
 I initially made works in the same way as other pieces in the Continuum series, by standing in one position and capturing multiple images of the scene for later digital compositing.